Home » Featured, Travel

 4.44 PM

-most of us believe we know what we think we see.
+most of us believe what we think we see.

 erica, my 14 year old daughter, and i were outbound on a mission into the heart of europe, and passed the time chatting as we walked through the los angeles international airport.